-Prior to attending law school, Brandi worked in various student support roles in higher education.
+Prior to attending law school, Brandi worked in various student support roles in higher education at both institutions of higher education and non-profit organizations.
 This experience helps her advise and guide schools and universities with legal issues.
-In addition, Brandi has always strived to be the voice of the underdog.
-Whether it is through legal work, or in volunteering for programs working with underrepresented students, Brandi works to help wherever she can.
+Whether through legal work or in volunteering for programs working with underrepresented students, Brandi has always strived to amplify the voice of underserved communities.

-- Researched and drafted an appellate brief to the Court of Appeals of the State of Kansas
+- Researched and drafted an appellate brief to the Court of Appeals of the state of Kansas, as a student intern.

-- Researched, analyzed and drafted pre-trial documents including a third-party petition, motions for summary judgment, proposed jury instructions, discovery and findings of fact and conclusions of law
+- Researched, analyzed and drafted pretrial documents including a third-party petition, motions for summary judgment, proposed jury instructions, written discovery and findings of fact and conclusions of law as a law clerk.

 - Jackson County Bar Association